MattSkrobis/bsc-ember/TIL.md

     }
   });
   ````
-(edit, thumb, actions:[])

 ## Integration component test

 - integration tests ensure that component renders properly with given data, this cannot test transition between pages because there is no router in place
-(we ensure component renders properly with given data, (no transition testing, link-to) the process of transition from .. to ..)

   ```` js
   setupComponentTest('product-edit', {
     integration: true